DrewJohnsonGT/SoundQueue/README.md

 ![Queue](./src/assets/screenshot-queue.png)

+# Issues

 Unfortunately, the official SoundCloud API is unusable without an existing registered App
 SoundCloud has cutoff app registration for the forseeable future, so I am unable to properly authenticate in order to load premium songs

+In addition to this, due to cross-origin resource sharing restrictions, the app currently only works if CORS is disabled for the browser being used.
+If the auth restrictions were not present I would look to circumvent this issue